Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Stratifications and Whitney Fibering Conjecture.

 \subsection{Proof of Whitney fibering conjecture.}

 We show below that every $\K$-analytic space admits locally an (arc-w) stratification.
-In the algebraic case such a stratification exists globally.
-Since an (arc-w) stratification satisfies all the properties required by Whitney it shows Whitney fibering conjecture in the algebraic and local analytic cases.
+In the algebraic case such stratification exists globally.
+Since an (arc-w) stratification satisfies all the properties required by Whitney, it shows Whitney's fibering conjecture in the algebraic and local analytic cases.

 \begin{thm} Let $\mathcal V = \{V_i\}$ be a finite family of analytic subsets of an open $U\subset \K^N$.
 Let $p_0\in U$.
-Then there exist an open neighborhood $U'$ of $p_0$ and an analytic stratification of of $U'$ compatible with each $U'\cap V_i$ and satisfying the condition (arc-w). \end{thm}
+Then there exist an open neighborhood $U'$ of $p_0$ and an analytic stratification of $U'$ compatible with each $U'\cap V_i$ and satisfying the condition (arc-w). \end{thm}

-\begin{proof}[First proof of Theorem \ref{theoremconjecture}] \changes{We construct a system of pseudopolynomials $F_i(x_1, x_2,, É,x_n)$, see Section \ref{associatedstratification}, in a system of local coordinates at $p_0$, so that the canonical stratification associated to $\{F_i\}$ is compatible with $\mathcal V$.
+\begin{proof}[First proof of Theorem \ref{theoremconjecture}] \changes{We construct a system of pseudopolynomials $F_i(x_1, \ldots ,x_n)$, see Section \ref{associatedstratification}, in a system of local coordinates at $p_0$, so that the canonical stratification associated to $\{F_i\}$ is compatible with $\mathcal V$.
 Since, by construction, this system will be derivation complete, the theorem follows from Proposition \ref{canonicalstratification}. }

 \changes{ First for every analytic space $V_i$ choose a finite system of generators of its ideal $I(V_i) = (g_{i,j})_{j=1,...n_i}$ in the local ring $\mathcal O_{p_0}$, and let $f_n=\prod_{i,j} g_{i,j}$.
 After changing linearly the system of coordinates, if necessary, we may assume that $f_n$ is regular in $x_n$ and then we replace it by the associated Weierstrass polynomial.
 Let $F_n$ be the product of all (non-zero) partial derivatives $\partial/\partial x_n$ of $f_n$.
-After a multiplication by a non-zero constant we may assume that $F_n$ is monic in $x_n$. }
+After a multiplication by a non-zero constant, we may assume that $F_n$ is monic in $x_n$. }